enfogroup/aws-cdk-waf/README.md

 ### enableIpBlockRule configuration

 You can read about IP set rules [here](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-ipset-match.html).
 The IP Block rule supports more properties than other rules.
-These have been grabbed from CfnIPSetProps, some have been removed, others removed:
+These have been grabbed from CfnIPSetProps, some have been replaced, others removed:

 * ipSetName, name you want for the IP Set
 * ipSetDescription, description you want for the IP Set
 * addresses, no longer mandatory
 * ipAddressVersion, replaced with enum instead of a string
 * ipSetTags

-In addition you can supply your own IP Set:

-* ipSet, instance of CfnIPSet

 Example of enableIpBlockRule options: